Ali Khan Niazi: K-Electric

 Niazi joined K-Electric before the start of 2018–19 Pakistan Premier League.
 He made 20 appearances, and was booked 4 times during the season as K-Electric finished in the sixth position.

 Khan Research Laboratories

 Niazi joined Khan Research Laboratories in 2020 and spent one year in the club.

 Sui Southern Gas

 In 2021, he joined Sui Southern Gas of the Pakistan Premier League.
 He made 9 appearances in the 2021–22 season and scored a goal until the league was cancelled shortly after starting.
 Shortly after, the club was closed after the shutdown of departmental sports in Pakistan in 2021.

-Return to Khan Research Laboratories
+JAFA

-In July 2022, Niazi returned to Khan Research Laboratories after his short stint at SSGC.
+In July 2022, Niazi returned to JAFA in between the football domestic inactivity within Pakistan.

+SA Gardens

+Niazi joined SA Gardens in 2026, and played with the team at the 2026 National Football Challenge Cup.

 International career

 Niazi was included in the Pakistan under 23 squad for the 2018 Asian Games held in Jakarta.
 He made his debut with the senior team at the 2023 Mauritius Four Nations Cup, in a 0–1 loss against Kenya.